-The Council is able to use revenue funding and reserves for capital schemes.
-However, as a result of competing revenue budget pressures and the continued reduction in government support for revenue expenditure, the Council's policy is generally not to budget to use revenue or reserve funds to directly fund capital projects after the feasibility stage.
+The Council can use revenue funding and reserves for capital schemes.
+The Council's policy is generally not to budget to use revenue or reserve funds to directly fund capital projects after the feasibility stage.

 Once a revenue contribution has been applied to a capital project it cannot be returned to revenue.
-However the Council would be able, subject to the approval of the Director of Finance, to use prudential borrowing to replace any revenue or reserve funding used or proposed to be used.
-This will result in a one off return of revenue funding to the Council's revenue budget offset by higher Minimum Revenue Provision (MRP) and interest costs to fund the prudential borrowing costs in future years.
+However, the Council would be able, subject to the approval of the Director of Finance, to use prudential borrowing to replace any revenue or reserve funding used or proposed to be used.
+This will result in a one-off return of revenue funding to the Council's revenue budget offset by higher Minimum Revenue Provision (MRP) and interest costs to fund the prudential borrowing costs in future years.